 21. Further, the test report submitted by the Government approved valuer also confirmed that the gold was of purity of 999.0/24Kt which is not in conformity with locally available gold but similar to the gold generally imported from foreign countries.
+Further, the noticee has failed to provide any substantial documentary evidences which shows that the gold was purchased in legitimate way.
 The test report and confessional statement of noticee conclusively proved that the gold was of foreign origin and not procured through legal channel.
 Therefore, it is crystal clear that the gold in question is of foreign origin.
 Further, I find that to bypass the restriction imposed for importation of gold, the smugglers generally converted the gold in paste form by some chemical method for concealing the same by changing the physical appearance of the gold which was generally a solid metal.
 Conversion of the metal into paste makes the detection difficult by metal detector or scanner.
-Further, he put this gold paste in capsules and concealed them in his rectum in a way so that the customs officer could have never suspected that he was carrying something with him.
+Further, he put this gold paste in capsule and concealed it in his rectum in a way so that the customs officer could have never suspected that he was carrying something with him.
 It confirms that the noticee wilfully did this to hoodwink the Customs Authority with the intention to evade payment of Customs Duty.
-The nature of concealment reveals the mindset of the noticee to not only evade duty but smuggle the gold.
+The nature of concealment revealed the mindset of the noticee to not only evade duty but to smuggle the gold also.
 It also reveals that the act committed by the noticees was conscious and pre-meditated.